Ikanant/Software-Engineering-Notes/01-Languages/Golang/Getting Started/003_04 - OOP & Asynchronous Programming.md

 If we take a look at the above code, we would get an error.
 We try to work with an object inside our myStruct struct that has not been initialized.
 So, what to do ?

-*[We are going to create a function whose only purpose is to create a properly initialized object and return it to the caller.]{.underline}* Functions that have this responsibility are called **[Responsive Functions]{.underline}** in GO.
+*[We are going to create a function whose only purpose is to create a properly initialized object and return it to the caller.]* Functions that have this responsibility are called **[Responsive Functions]** in GO.

 By convention, the name of Responsive Functions are called ***new+\[nameOfStruct\]***

-The return type could be a Struct, or a pointer to a struct. *[Normally, the author returns a pointer since that is generally the better way to create objects that are going to have a non-trivial live span.]{.underline}*
+The return type could be a Struct, or a pointer to a struct. *[Normally, the author returns a pointer since that is generally the better way to create objects that are going to have a non-trivial live span.]*

 **func main() {**